OneAimlessRobot/emotionstreamer_pub/code/README.md

-"what is the tolerance for connection latency? what is the tolerance for data latency?" then, we have, respectively, the output folder for songs which are downloaded, and the input folder from which songs are uploaded to the server.
+"what is the tolerance for connection latency? what is the tolerance for data latency?" then, we have the output folder for songs which are downloaded

 the "almost full/empty" parameters control cpu usage.
 (its better to only fill up the player when it gets below a certain percentage